The Multivariate Extension of the Lomb-Scargle Method: Mathematical model and comparison of OMD and LSM

 on the interval $[0,1]$, where $p_{k}$ is the standardized Gaussian noise.
 Here, $P_{k}$ is similar to a signal to noise ratio given in Equation \ref{eq:SNR} (see \citet{scargle1982studies}).
 Since LSM calculates the result of a least square fit, a value of $\mathrm{psd}(\omega_{k})=1$ indicates a ``perfect'' fit to the corresponding model function.
 In the case of $\mathrm{psd}(\omega_{k})=0$ no correspondence is visible.
 The discussion about the presented standardization is carried out in detail by \citet{cumming1999thelick}.
 The different ways to perform the calculation of the $\mathrm{psd}$-value are briefly summarized in \citet{zechmeister2009thegeneralised}.
 Additionally, a more precise description of noise takes some effort which should be accomplished by analyzing the measurement data or by taking additional noise measurements.
 The different procedures are briefly described by \citet{cumming1999thelick} and \citet{horne1986aprescription}.

 The standardized noise level reads $p_{k}=2/(N-1)$, so the standardized power spectral density

-can be calculated with the individual value of power spectral density.
+can be calculated directly from the power spectral density or amplitude.
 A more sophisticated approach relies on a Bayesian estimate of $\mathrm{psd}(\omega_{k})$ which is presented in \citet{mortier2015bglsa}.
 For most technical applications equation (\ref{eq:normPSD}) should be sufficient.

 As a statistical measure, the probability